tenso/companies/README.md

 * capitalize r&d
 * re-work overview or add financialoverview with list of companies and their mcap/sales/.../metrics
 * re-order companies
-* sort on rebate etc
 * assumptions sensitivity analysis (margins etc)
 * Calculate bottom up beta: levered/delevered beta
-* add stats like return-on-capital-employed in financials view
+* add stats like return-on-capital-employed, coe, roe
-* a way to set marketpremiu and riskfree globaly as a setting (change current and default)
+* a way to set marketpremium and riskfree globaly as a setting (change current and default)
 * sector(rename type) + sub-sector dropdowns

 # questions